yuriys-kentico/kontent-custom-element-samples/README.md

 * [custom-element.css](https://github.com/Kentico/custom-element-samples/blob/master/shared/custom-element.css) – a CSS stylesheet
 * [kentico-icons-v1.6.0.woff](https://github.com/Kentico/custom-element-samples/blob/master/shared/kentico-icons-v1.6.0.woff) – a font file
-* [examples.html](https://github.com/Kentico/custom-element-samples/blob/master/shared/examples.html) – An HTML page containing the implementation details and an HTML markup of some of the basic elements
+* [examples.html](https://github.com/Kentico/custom-element-samples/blob/master/shared/examples.html) – An HTML page containing the implementation details and an HTML markup of some of the basic elements.
+See also the link in Demo section.

 If you prefer to host the files locally, download the CSS stylesheet together with the font file.
 The `kentico-icons-v1.6.0.woff` file needs to be hosted in the same directory as the CSS stylesheet to be properly linked.